ibeach/ibeach.github.io/_pages/hyperbolic.md

 </tr>
 </table>

-Regular tilings can be characterized by their Schlafli symbol (p,q), where p is the number of edges of each polygon and q is the number of polygons meeting at each vertex.
+Regular tilings on any surface can be characterized by their Schlafli symbol (p,q), where p is the number of edges of each polygon and q is the number of polygons meeting at each vertex.
+Only some symbols admit tilings for a given surface, however.
-The below are tilings of the Poincare Disk model of hyperbolic space.
+The below are regular tilings of the Poincare Disk model of hyperbolic space.

 <h3> Regular Tilings</h3>
 <table>